Is Parking Part of the Problem, a Potential Solution, or Both?

 Automobile Parking (Citywide)

-- As in most cities, requirements can be appealed to the Zoning Administrator on a case-by-case basis due to contextual issues that make the standard parking requirements an undue burden.
+- As in most cities, requirements may be appealed to the Zoning Administrator on a case-by-case basis due to contextual issues that make the standard parking requirements an undue burden.

-- Development in the Core Area of Walnut Creek (roughly encompassing the Downtown Walnut Creek area and land immediately adjacent to the Walnut Creek BART station) are subject to some reductions based on the square footage of the project.
+- Development in the Core Area of Walnut Creek (roughly encompassing the downtown area and land immediately adjacent to the Walnut Creek BART station) is subject to some reductions based on the square footage of the project and the project’s location in proximity to BART.
+In addition, development projects within the Pedestrian Retail Zoning District (mostly located within the downtown area) can opt to pay in-lieu fees to support municipal parking structures that serve multiple users instead of providing parking on site.

 Bicycle Parking (Citywide)